 Note that the same values can be re-used for different protocols for different CR Types.
-Example: the 0X01 flag for DQOS could be used to describe some other protocol for some other CR Type.
+Example: the Bit 0 flag for DQoS could be used to describe some other protocol for some other CR Type.

 - Response code (8 bits) is an unsigned integer with the value 0 for a normal response.
-For error responses, refer to Section 6.5. - Control point IP Address is the IPv4 or IPv6 address of the control point. - Subnet prefix is a 4-byte field representing the address prefix of the IPv4 subnet.
-If the "Subnet Information Included" flag is 0, then this field as well as the Prefix Length field will be 0.
+For error responses, refer to Section 6.5. - Control point IP Address is the IPv4 or IPv6 address of the control point, as indicated by Bit 1 of the Flags field.
+If IPv4 is indicated, this field is 4 bytes.
+If IPv6 is indicated, this field is 16 bytes. - Subnet prefix is a field representing the IPv4 or IPv6 address prefix of the subnet, as indicated by Bit 2 of the Flags field.
+If IPv4 is indicated, this field is 4 bytes.
+If IPv6 is indicated, this field is 16 bytes.
+If the "Subnet Information Included" flag is 0, then this field MUST be 0. - Prefix length is a 1-byte unsigned integer representing the number of network bits in the Subnet Prefix.
+If the "Subnet Information Included" flag is 0, then this field will be 0.

-- Prefix length is a 1-byte unsigned integer representing the number of network bits in the Subnet Prefix. - The remaining 24 bits of the message contents are reserved and set to 0.
+• The remaining 24 bits of the message contents are reserved and set to 0.